hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ## Get help

-We have support in place to help you with any questions or problems you might have to do with the CTC Traders API.
+We have support in place to help you with any questions or problems you might have with the CTC Traders API.
 [Find out to get help](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/get-support.html).

 ## Check service availability